The Ultimate Guide to Live Sales Demos

 The SE is on the live sales call to answer any technical questions and point out product features that would specifically benefit the prospect.

-However, SaaS companies that use demo creation platforms are able to run sales calls that don’t always require their SE to be present.
+However, SaaS companies that use demo creation platforms can run sales calls that don’t always require their SE to be present.
 Something that busy SEs are very happy about!

 Using a complete demo creation platform, SEs can premake demos customized to appeal to specific vertical markets, present use cases, or showcase key product features.
 Their AEs can then personalize the demo with prospect logos, job titles, etc.

 AEs can independently run live sales demo calls with early prospects who are still in their discovery phase.
-SEs can prioritize their time, only jumping on calls with prospects who are further along in the sales cycle and better qualified.
+SEs can prioritize their time, only jumping on calls with prospects who are better qualified and further along in the sales cycle.
 Gone are the days when solutions engineers wasted time on unqualified demos.

 Feeling overwhelmed with the number of demo requests that come in every week?
 We’re not surprised.
 Below are 3 reasons why SEs are busier than ever making demos.